oncody/civ-board-game-2010/README.md

 1. The metropolis's outskirts must contain ten revealed squares and must not overlap another city’s outskirts
 1. The expansion square must not contain any enemy figures
 1. The expansion square may be a water square.
-1. The expansion square may contain an architecture
+1. The expansion square may contain architecture

 To build a metropolis, remove your capital and replace it with a metropolis.
 If the expansion square contains any friendly figures, the player immediately moves them to an adjacent square that they can legally end their movement in.
 If the expansion square was a water square, then this square is no longer treated as a water square (relevant for the sake of movement).